 It looks like President Donald Trump has a new whistleblower complaint controversy on his hands.

-At the beginning of the week, Dr. Rick Bright was the director of the Department of Health and Human Services (DHS) Biomedical Advanced Research and Development Authority (BARDA), a key vaccine-related agency in the federal government’s fight against the novel Coronavirus (COVID-19) pandemic.
+At the beginning of the week, Dr. Rick Bright was the director of the Department of Health and Human Services (HHS) Biomedical Advanced Research and Development Authority (BARDA), a key vaccine-related agency in the federal government’s fight against the novel Coronavirus (COVID-19) pandemic.